ryanmorr/isotope/README.md

 // Set the store value
 count.set(1);

-// Set the store value with a callback function count.update((val) => val + 1);
+// Set the store value with a function count.update((val) => val + 1);
 ```